dcos-terraform/terraform-aws-dcos/docs/published/REPLACEMASTERS.md

 You can find additional input variables and their descriptions [here](http://registry.terraform.io/modules/dcos-terraform/dcos/aws/).

-3) Create a file called `license.key` with your Enterprise license key in your current directory.
+3) Create a file called `license.txt` with your Enterprise license key in your current directory.
 ```
-echo 'YOUR-DCOS-LICENSE-asbad-1343x' > license.key
+echo 'YOUR-DCOS-LICENSE-asbad-1343x' > license.txt
 ```

 4) Issue the following Terraform Commands to have Terraform initialize, plan and build your cluster.